Several Provinces Approve Virtual Witnessing During COVID-19

 As of April 2021, Ontario has made virtual witnessing permanent with Bill 245.
 Learn more here.

-I don’t live in a different province - can I get my will virtually witnessed?
+I live in a different province - can I get my will virtually witnessed?

-So far Ontario, BC, Alberta, Saskatchewan, and Quebec are the only provinces to allow virtual witnessing, we hope more provinces will follow suit.
+Ontario, BC, Alberta, Saskatchewan, and Quebec were the only provinces to allow virtual witnessing during the pandemic.
 Until then, it is important to follow the witnessing and signing requirements in your province.

-Whether you’re in Ontario, British Columbia or another province, watch your email inbox for more details as we have them, and in the meantime, you can follow the rest of these tips to get your will finalized during COVID.
+Whether you’re in Ontario, British Columbia or another province, watch your email inbox for more details as we have them, and in the meantime, you can follow the rest of these tips to get your will finalized.

 Provincial resources on virtual witnessing across Canada: